cpkb-bluezoo/gumdrop/README.md

 The gumdroprc file is used to configure gumdrop.

-The gumdrop server provides a functional J2EE servlet container.
+The gumdrop framework provides a functional J2EE servlet container.
 An example web application and configuration is provided in the web directory.
 There is also a Manager web application that can be used to administer the container.
-Complete support for version 4.0 of the servlet specification is under development.
+Gumdrop provides complete support for version 4.0 of the servlet specification.

 The gumdrop logo is a gumdrop torus, generated using [POV-Ray](http://www.povray.org/).
 A gumdrop torus is a [mathematical construct](http://www.povray.org/documentation/view/3.6.1/448/#s02_07_07_02_i75)